-Students may obtain additional information by visiting the Transfer Center, Student Center, room STCN-123 on the Valencia campus and Building 1C on the Canyon Country campus or by calling (661) 362-3455.
+Students may obtain additional information by visiting the Transfer Center, Student Center, "A" Building Counseling Departments on the Valencia campus and Building 1C on the Canyon Country campus or by calling (661) 362-3455.
 Please go to the Website at www.canyons.edu/offices/transfercenter to get information on activities and events.